kernel-panic-codecave/JSONLoader/README.md

    var name:String
 }
 ```
-Now you all you need to do to populate a array of these is call the load method:
+Now you all you need to do to populate a array of these is call the load method (After importing JSONLoader):

 ```
-var people:[Person] = JSONLoader.load("people")
+var people:[Person] = load("people")
 ```